PiyushDixit96/binance-spot-order-notification-heroku/README.md

 6. Fill required fields in "Config Vars"
 7. Click "Deploy app"
 8. When you see , "Your app was successfully deployed." then your bot started automatically.
 9. `important step for preventing idling heroku app`.
-Click "View" and copy URL when new tab open in your browser
+Click "View" and copy URL when new tab open in your browser save to Notepad for later use

 ![DSCapture](https://user-images.githubusercontent.com/79581397/117698015-d1779d80-b1e0-11eb-8b57-0224ab96e3ee.JPG)